gbif/ssg-gb26/content/01_programme/en.md

 **Global Nodes meeting**
 Time: 09:00-17:00
 Venue: Naturalis, Hall 5

+*The goals of the Global Nodes meeting are to:*
+*1. Share recent experiences, thoughts and concerns of GBIF nodes *2.
+Define priorities by drafting a Nodes Strategy for 2020-2021 *3.
+Agree on a Nodes Committee message to the Secretariat and HoDs

 *The Global Nodes meeting is open to GBIF Node managers.
 If the Node manager is not able to attend, he/she may appoint an alternate to attend on his/her behalf.*